Physics-Informed Neural Networks for Nonlinear Output Regulation: INTRODUCTION

 In this work, we employ Physics-Informed Neural Networks (PINNs) \cite{raissi2019physics} to solve the nonlinear REs.
-Despite their speed and accuracy, to the best of our knowledge, they have never been adopted in finding the solution of nonlinear output regulation problems.
 PINNs and operator learning \cite{kovachki2023neural, li2024physics} have proved effective at solving PDEs across domains such as physics, biology, and fluid dynamics, offering a mesh-free alternative to traditional methods.
 Rather than relying on a dataset, which can be costly and impractical, we train PINNs directly from the nonlinear REs, enforcing the PDE residuals and boundary conditions at sampled exosystem states.
-During the training phase we varied the exosystem initial conditions and paramters, so that the network learns an operator instead of a case-specific solver, yielding steady state solutions for a family of dynamical systems.
+During the training phase we varied the exosystem initial conditions and parameters, so that the network learns an operator instead of a case-specific solver, yielding steady state solutions for a family of dynamical systems.
 In this way, the approach exploits rich a priori knowledge through automatic differentiation, moving beyond black-box learning while still leveraging deep neural networks as universal approximators.
-The proposed methodology applies broadly to nonlinear system that admits an output-regulation solution. \\ The resulting PINN is a fully connected neural network with four hidden layers and approximately $8\times 10^4$ trainable parameters, designed to keep inference cost low and enable real-time deployment.
+The proposed methodology applies broadly to nonlinear systems that admit an output-regulation solution. \\ The resulting PINN is a fully connected neural network with four hidden layers and approximately $8\times 10^4$ trainable parameters, assumed to be sufficiently large, and designed to keep inference cost low and enable real-time deployment.
 We validate the framework on a nonlinear helicopter vertical-tracking benchmark in the full-information setting, showing that the learned operator reconstructs the zero-error manifold and maintains regulation performance across a wide range of exosystem initial conditions and frequencies, including configurations not seen during training.

-To the best of our knowledge, this is the first application of PINNs to solving nonlinear regulator equations.
 The proposed framework reconciles the theoretical structure of output regulation with learning-based methods, providing a principled path toward data-efficient, learning-based controllers for nonlinear output regulation problems.